Which came first? The second or the first?

 Magoroh Maruyama (June 1963)

-[Post Note: (*) Actually there is no reference by Dupuy to Maruyama.
+[Post Note: (*) Actually there is no reference by Dupuy to Maruyama, but Dupuy also talks in terms of going back to focus on a second cybernetics.
 I always find parallel thought interesting.]

 Also published on Medium.